Apple supplier Foxconn apologises for hiring blunder at COVID-hit China plant | Technology

 Apple supplier Foxconn apologises for hiring blunder at COVID-hit China plant

 Apple's major supplier Foxconn said on Thursday a "technical error" occurred when hiring new recruits at a COVID-hit iPhone factory in China and apologised to workers after the company was rocked by fresh labour unrest.
-Men smashed surveillance cameras and windows as hundreds of workers protested at the plant in Zhengzhou city on Wednesday, in rare scenes of open dissent in China sparked by claims of overdue pay and frustration over severe COVID-19 restrictions.
+Men smashed surveillance cameras and clashed with police as hundreds of workers protested at the world's biggest iPhone plant in Zhengzhou city on Wednesday, in rare scenes of open dissent in China sparked by claims of overdue pay and frustration over severe COVID-19 restrictions.

 Apple's major supplier Foxconn said on Thursday a "technical error" occurred when hiring new recruits at a COVID-hit iPhone factory in China and apologised to workers after the company was rocked by fresh labour unrest.

-Men smashed surveillance cameras and windows as hundreds of workers protested at the plant in Zhengzhou city on Wednesday, in rare scenes of open dissent in China sparked by claims of overdue pay and frustration over severe COVID-19 restrictions.
+Men smashed surveillance cameras and clashed with police as hundreds of workers protested at the world's biggest iPhone plant in Zhengzhou city on Wednesday, in rare scenes of open dissent in China sparked by claims of overdue pay and frustration over severe COVID-19 restrictions.
 Workers said on videos circulated on social media that they had been informed that Foxconn intended to delay bonus payments.
 Some workers also complained they were forced to share dormitories with colleagues who had tested positive for COVID.

-"Our team has been looking into the matter and discovered a technical error occurred during the onboarding process," Foxconn said in a statement.
+"Our team has been looking into the matter and discovered a technical error occurred during the onboarding process," Foxconn said in a statement, referring to the hiring of new workers.
 "We apologize for an input error in the computer system and guarantee that the actual pay is the same as agreed and the official recruitment posters."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)